Towards Geometric Motion Planning for High-Dimensional Systems: Gait-Based Coordinate Optimization and Local Metrics: Geometric Representation of Locomotion

 \subsection{Local Metric Representation of Nonholonomic Constraints}

-For a nonholonomic locomoting system, we can express its physics locally on each component as a linear map $\pfaffian_{\fstidx}$ from the velocity $\fibercirc_{\fstidx}$ in the constraint frame $\fiber_{\fstidx}$ to a relevant physical quantity, such as momentum or drag force.
+For a nonholonomic locomoting system, we can express its physics locally on the $\fstidx$-th component as a linear map $\pfaffian_{\fstidx}$ from the body velocity $\fibercirc_{\fstidx}$ in the constraint frame $\fiber_{\fstidx}$ to a relevant physical quantity, such as momentum or drag force.
 Formally, this linear map is a local metric of the motion of the system.
 Local metrics for common nonholonomic locomoting systems and environments are \cite{hatton2011geometric, hatton2013geometric}

-where the variables represent the following physical quantities: $\mass$ for mass, $I$ for moment of inertia, $\dragcoeff$ for the ratio between longitudinal and lateral drag coefficients, $L$ for the length of the elongated body, $\rho$ for fluid density, and $a$ and $b$ for the semimajor and semiminor axis lengths of the ellipse-shaped link.
+where the physical terms are defined as follows: $\mass$ for mass, $I$ for moment of inertia, $\dragcoeff$ for the ratio between longitudinal and lateral drag coefficients, $L$ for the length of the elongated body, $\rho$ for fluid density, and $a$ and $b$ for the semimajor and semiminor axis lengths of the ellipse-shaped link.